Imperial Hotel, Tokyo

 • Ginza, with its many boutiques and department stores, is just a short walk away.

-• The tower’s 20th floor houses a lap pool, gym and sauna.
+• The tower houses a light-filled lap pool, gym and sauna that are complimentary for all hotel guests.

 Things to Know